ArtyomSukiasyan/ArtyomSukiasyan/README.md

 # Artyom Sukiasyan

-Experienced JavaScript Software Engineer with 4 years of backend development experience using Node.js.
-Also has 15+ years of experience as a professional chess player and 3+ years as a professional chess trainer.
+Experienced JavaScript Software Engineer with 4+ years in backend development using Node.js.
+Built a cloud platform for US virtual phone numbers, migrated 3M+ records for better DB performance, and improved search with Elasticsearch indexing.
+Developed Excel data processing to cut data entry time and extended Strapi CMS with external custom plugins.
+Comfortable working with AI tools and integrating them into applications.
+Practiced in TDD and mentoring.

+Also a professional chess player (17+ years) and trainer (3+ years), bringing strong analytical and teaching skills.

 [CV](https://devchessplayer.com/files/Artyom_Sukiasyan_JS_Engineer_CV.pdf) | [LinkedIn](https://am.linkedin.com/in/artyomsukiasyan) | [Portfolio](https://devchessplayer.com/)